 Learn how to get involved in improving the efficiency of the nation's homes, buildings, and plants through the Better Buildings Initiative.

 Buildings and manufacturing plants account for about two-thirds of carbon dioxide emissions in the United States.
-Energy not used is energy saved, and DOE encourages partners to lead with energy efficiency.
-Organizations can set goals and partner with DOE to reduce GHG emissions through the Better Climate Challenge.
+Energy not used is energy saved, and the U.S. Department of Energy encourages partners to lead with energy efficiency.
+Organizations can set goals and partner with the Energy Department to reduce greenhouse gas emissions through the Better Climate Challenge.

 Home Energy Efficiency